Family Investment Companies: Practical Planning in a Changing Landscape

 As with any good piece of planning, it’s important to weigh the potential downsides carefully:

-• HMRC scrutiny: While FICs are legitimate, they have attracted attention.
+- HMRC scrutiny - whilst FICs are legitimate, their use has attracted attention.
 A dedicated HMRC team previously investigated their use and found no widespread abuse, but genuine commercial rationale and robust documentation remain essential.

 How FICs Fit Alongside BR